 "The Fellowship he established aimed at two things: contact with God through knowledge of the self as a divine spark of God, and fellowship with all mankind.
 Verily, Yogananda was attempting a sadly needed readjustment between the spiritual and the material plane, by harmonizing science and religion through realization of their underlying unity.
 Paramahansa Yogananda worked miracles.
 I still remember his magnetic personality beaming through his eyes and talks.
 I dubbed him a messenger of the East to the West.
 Indeed, he showed the way to happiness to all his fellow beings.
 India is proud of her son, so noble, loving, divinely human and cosmopolitan."

-in Calcutta Hindustan Standard
+Hester M. Poole, author and pioneer in womenin Calcutta Hindustan Standard